 In order to get your block active in this program, initial training must be arranged between the residents on your block and the police department.
 The goal is to attain 70% participation in order to become a certified Neighborhood Watch block.
 Certified blocks receive two posted Neighborhood Watch signs on the block.
 These signs advise passersby of your block’s watchfulness and commitment to reducing crime and promoting safety.

-For more information, or to arrange for your block’s training, complete the information below.
-Or you can contact:
+For more information, or to arrange for your block’s training please contact: